 For example, a water spill on raw wood that is not cleaned up can soak into the wood and begin to rot the wood.

-Even worse is when a substance that stains (like wine) is spilled on raw wood.
-Without stain and varnish, such substances will mar the wood.
+Even worse is when you spill a substance that stains (like wine) on raw wood.
+Without stain and varnish, such substances mar the wood and you’ll be left with an unsightly stain on your furniture.
+That is why a layer of finish is especially important on pieces such as dining tables.

 Sunlight can also cause damage to unsealed wood, resulting in unsightly discoloration.